Frequently Asked Questions (FAQs)

 Bring two forms of identification, one of which must show your current address.
 Naturalized citizens must bring the exact date and court/city of their naturalization or a current, valid U.S. passport.

 Voters can also register online at https://ova.elections.il.gov/.
 You can use this system to register for the first time or update the name or address on an existing registration.
+You must have a valid Illinois Drivers License or State ID to register online.

 The library has a small selection of federal and state tax forms.
 Please contact us for the full list of forms available.
 Tax forms are typically received in January or February.